sagore1263/Receipt-Tuah-backend/README.md

 Adin Lieblien - Handled everything related to MongoDB and an helped API for integration with Python API
 Aditya Yellapuntula Venkata - Handled Gemini integration with Python Backend and contribution to Frontend features.
 Anirudh Jagannath - Integrated Adin's API, Python API, and the frontend in the whole design.
 Frontend Contribution.
-Swapnil Gore - Most Frontend contribution.
-Built the backbone of our frontend.
+Swapnil Gore - Frontend contribution.
+Built most of our website.